What is a Palette/Panel Holder?

 Your Order Status will remain "Awaiting Fulfillment" until we have your order ready for shipment.
 Once we have your order completed and packaged, your Order Status will be changed to "Shipped" and Open Box M will notify you of the tracking information.
-Please expect 1 - 4 weeks until we have your order ready for shipment.
+For orders of our Palette/Panel Holders, Lightweight Kits and Pelican Pochade Cases, please expect 3 - 5 weeks until we have your order ready for shipment.

 Do I have my palette/panel holder set up correctly?

 Just click on Set Up Instructions for a step-by-step walk through.